 Can you visit the Harry Potter Studio Tour without pre-booking?

-No. All tickets must be booked in advance, either directly through the official website or via a tour operator.
-There are no tickets for sale at the door, and you can’t enter without a pre-booked ticket.
-If the official site is sold out, check tour operators like GetYourGuide as they have their own allocations.
+No. Every ticket must be booked in advance, either through the official website or a tour operator.
+There are no tickets sold at the door, and you can’t get in without a pre-booked ticket.

-How far in advance should I book Harry Potter Studio Tour tickets?
+How far in advance should I book tickets?

 Can you take photos at the Harry Potter Studio Tour?